momoso7/100-days-of-code/log.md

 **Today's Progress**: Finished joining tables challenge

 **Thoughts**: Joining tables (merge,concat) can be a very useful tool, but there is a lot of options to do this, so I need to recognize which method to use.

+### Day 49: 01 January 2021
+**Today's Progress**: Getting used to matplotlib basic usages.
+Continue my journey in basic algorithm scripting of javascript

+**Thoughts**: Hopefully this year is gonna be a good year.
+The javascript challenge is becoming harder and harder, my pace suffered quite a lot.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)